JaysFreaky/nixos/README.md

 * /desktops contain the individual desktop environments and their requirements (GNOME/Hyprland/KDE)
 * /hardware contains the configs to enable individual hardware on systems (audio, bluetooth, fingerprint reader, dedicated GPU hardware)
-* /programs contain apps that can be enabled/disabled or the contents didn't seem like a good fit and/or are too long to go inside /hosts/common.nix
+* /programs contain apps that can be enabled/disabled, the contents didn't seem like a good fit, or the code was too long to go inside /hosts/common.nix

 I'm not very experienced with neovim yet, so I haven't bothered to translate (and I'm not sure that I will) [Kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) into Nix's format; I'm just importing the lua files/directories via Home Manager's xdg.configFile.<name>.source feature.
-`
-### Packages
-Packages that can be accessed externally are declared here, and live in their own respective directories.

-Inside /packages:

-* /framework-plymouth creates a derivation for a custom framework boot logo
-* /setup-system contains the package declaration and setup script used for initial system setup (formatting, preparing, and installation)

 ---
 ## Credits
-The actual flake itself was based off of [Matthias Benaets' config](https://github.com/MatthiasBenaets/nixos-config).
+The flake itself was based off of [Matthias Benaets' config](https://github.com/MatthiasBenaets/nixos-config).
 When I was first looking into converting my config into a flake, a lot of the flakes I came across would use a separate system and home file for the same module.
 I finally came across Matthia's config, and after looking through their repo, I decided to replicate their setup.
 I liked the idea of a base configuration.nix for all hosts, and most importantly, modules declared in a single file, instead of spread throughout the repo.

-The installation script was based off of [Hoverbear-Consulting's unsafe-bootstrap](https://github.com/Hoverbear-Consulting/flake/tree/root/packages/unsafe-bootstrap).
-My original script was your typical bash script that simply partitioned, encrypted, and formatted the drive.
-Then I came across their method, and I really liked the idea of being able to call the script as a flake package, as well as the use of Gum to make the script look better and be more interactive.
-I converted all my typical echos and reads into Gum's way of doing things.
-Over time, I modified and added to it from being a simple formatting script into a full-blown install script.

 I'm sure there are plenty more repos I took inspiration from, but they allude me at this time.